-NFIB is an association built on 325,000 small and independent businesses owners united by one clear mission: to promote and protect your right to own, operate and grow your business.
+NFIB is an association built on 325,000 small and independent business owners united by one clear mission: to promote and protect your right to own, operate and grow your business.

 The National Federation of Independent Business (NFIB) represents 325,000 small businesses in all 50 states and Washington, D.C., and is dedicated to leveling the playing field with Big Business, Big Government, and Big Labor in every key area – taxes, healthcare, regulations, and more.

 NFIB is the leading advocate for small business owners, with offices in Washington, D.C., and every state capital.
 Our mission is to defend the right of small business owners to run their businesses without undue government interference and to advance public policies that promote their success.
 We proudly represent hundreds of thousands of members nationwide from every industry and sector.
 And we are the only major business organization whose policies and positions are established by the members directly, not by executive staff or the Board of Directors.
 That’s what makes us credible, widely respected, and effective.